VulcanJS/vulcan-docs/source/schemas.md

 This can be useful when you want to declare a collection in a file shared by both client and server, but want to add some options (such as callbacks) only on the server.

-Note that this only works for collection `options`.
-If you need to extend the collection *schema*, see below.
+Note that this works for all options except the schema, which is initialized with the initial `createCollection`.
+To extend the schema, see `addField` below.

 ## Extending Schemas